How to use the Bookmaker utility.

 Documentation consists of cross references, descriptions, and examples.
 All structs, classes, enums, their members and methods, functions, and so on, require descriptions.
 Most also require examples.

 All methods and functions should include examples if practical.
+It’s difficult to think of a meaningful example for class destructors.
+In cases like these, change the placeholder:

 Descriptions start with an active verb.
 Descriptions are complete, punctuated sentences unless they describe parameters or return values.
 Parameters and returned values are described by phrases that start lower case and do not include trailing punctuation.